Bayesian Signal Component Decomposition via Diffusion-within-Gibbs Sampling: Diffusion-within-Gibbs Sampling

 We then apply Gibbs sampling to draw samples from \(p_{\sv_{1:K}, \uv_{\Hcal}\mid\yv'}\cparen{\cdot}{\breve{\yv}}\); see Algorithm~\ref{alg:Gibbs-relax}.
 Since \(p_{\sv_{1:K}\mid\yv'}\cparen{\cdot}{\breve{\yv}}\) is a marginal of \(p_{\sv_{1:K}, \uv_{\Hcal}\mid\yv'}\cparen{\cdot}{\breve{\yv}}\), discarding the \(\uv_{\Hcal}\) part of a joint sample from \(p_{\sv_{1:K}, \uv_{\Hcal}\mid\yv'}\cparen{\cdot}{\breve{\yv}}\) yields a sample from {the exact posterior \(p_{\sv_{1:K}\mid\yv'}\cparen{\cdot}{\breve{\yv}}\) of the perturbed observation model \eqref{eq:observation-relax}}.
 Notice that the modeling error of \eqref{eq:observation-relax} is totally determined by the hyperparameters $(\eta_k)_{k\in\Hcal}$, when all \(\eta_k^2\) are sufficiently small, a sample from \(p_{\sv_{1:K}\mid\yv'}\cparen{\cdot}{\breve{\yv}}\) serves as an accurate approximation to a sample from \(p_{\sv_{1:K}\mid\yv}\cparen{\cdot}{\breve{\yv}}\).

 In the next two lemmas, we show that the two conditional updates in Algorithm~\ref{alg:Gibbs-relax} admit tractable implementations: updating \(\breve{\uv}_k\) reduces to sampling from a Gaussian distribution (Lemma~\ref{lemma:cpdf-uk}), and updating \(\breve{\sv}_k\) reduces to sampling from \(p_{\sv_k\mid \sv_k+\eta \nv}\) at an appropriate noise level $\eta>0$ (Lemma~\ref{lemma:cpdf-sk}), thus falling back to the identity case discussed in Lemma~\ref{lemma:denoise-diff}.
+Therefore, by introducing a user-controlled perturbation (i.e., bias) into the observation model, we obtain a computationally tractable Gibbs update scheme that remains compatible with diffusion-based sampling even under non-identity sensing operators.

 \begin{lemma} For any \(k\in\Hcal\), given \(\breve{\yv}\), \(\breve{\sv}_{1:K}\), and \(\breve{\uv}_{\neg k}\), the conditional update of \(\breve{\uv}_k\) in Algorithm~\ref{alg:Gibbs-relax} is equivalent to sampling from a Gaussian distribution: